-With the re-alignment of the Corporation's business strategies, a new compensation program was designed to address two key objectives: (i) the transition of share ownership from the founder, Eric Sprott, to the next generation of management and leaders tasked with driving the Corporation forward; and (ii) to better align executive and key employee interest with those of our shareholders on a more meaningful basis.
-As part of the implementation process new employment agreements were entered into with certain senior executives and key employees (collectively, the "Current LTIP Participants").
+In 2017, a new compensation program was designed to address two key objectives: (i) the transition of share ownership from the founder, Eric Sprott, to the next generation of management and leaders tasked with driving the Corporation forward; and (ii) to better align executive and key employee interest with those of our shareholders on a more meaningful basis.
+As part of the implementation process new employment agreements were entered into with certain senior executives and key employees (collectively, the "LTIP Participants").